russellgordon/ics3u-s1-2023-24/src/site/notes/Thread 1/Day 2.md

 2. Tutorial: [[Tutorials/Creating Bookmarks\|Creating Bookmarks]]
 	- Please be sure you make a bookmark for your Notion portfolio page.
 3. Portfolio: [[Portfolios/First Post\|First Post]]
+	- Learn more about what makes for good evidence of understanding when posting in your portfolio.
 4. Install [[Setup/Xcodes\|Xcodes]]
    > [!NOTE]
    > Check your email for an invitation to join the Apple Developer program via Lakefield College School.